camille-le/interview-prep/DSA/strings.md

 ```

 ### Python Indexing
-It is possible to access an index of a string and re-assign the value.
+It is possible to access an index of a string and re-assign the value to a new string.
 ```python
 text = "hello and welcome to my world" x = text[0].upper() + text[1:]